When I am with my friends, acquaintances, and colleagues, I am normal.

-I rarely speak to my family, and when I do, the tone of my voice is dark.
+I rarely speak to my family, and if I do, the tone of my voice becomes dark.

-It’s as if I’m trying not to show my emotions in front of my family, I’m just expressionless and mute.
+It is as if I am trying not to show my emotions in front of my family, and I am just as expressionless and uncommunicative.

 I don’t want to invite my friends to my house as much as possible.

-Maybe it’s because I don’t want to show my true emotions to my family by talking with my friends.
+Perhaps it is because I don’t want to talk with my friends and show my natural emotions to my family.

-However, that doesn’t mean that I don’t like my parents.
+This does not mean that I dislike my parents.

-I hope that those who will be raising children in the future will use my case as an example.
+I would like those who will be raising children in the future to look back on my case as a lesson to them.

-- I used to be a cheerful person, but I gradually became quiet
+- I had been cheerful, but gradually I became quiet

 - Suffering even after starting to work